 When asked about the changes he’s seen in the livestock industry since he started, Colby gave thoughtful insight.

 “Beef and hog production has grown tremendously.
 Ranches across the country have grown much, much larger and they’re utilizing new technologies to manage huge herds at scale.
-That directly relates to our business.
-These ranchers are using our sorting poles, flags and paddles to work their cattle and hogs.
+These ranchers are using our sorting poles, flags whips and rattle paddles to work their cattle and hogs.

 The show animal industry has grown as well.
 I can’t even begin to tell you how many 4H, FFA, county fairs, jackpots and major livestock shows there are across the country every year.
 It’s very competitive.
 And that directly relates to our business.
 These kids are using our show sticks to show cattle and pig whips for showing pigs.”

 The next 30 years will prove to be just as defining — and Colby recognizes the opportunity.